-Clicking on a specific metric will also show you how that metric changed over the duration of the livestream.
+Clicking on a specific metric will also show you how that metric changed throughout the live stream.

-To access your Facebook Live analytics, head over to your business page, press Insights, and then press Videos and Top Videos.
+To access your Facebook Live analytics, go to your business page, press Insights, and then press Videos and Top Videos.
 Pick a video to see the analytics for it.

 If you want to build an authentic connection with a highly engaged audience, it doesn’t get much better than streaming on Facebook Live.